 Action of Jelly Lures

-All jelly lures have a different action when they are pulled through the water.
-Indeed, the soft, flexible plastic material which jelly lures are made from allows them to move in a natural and attractive way (which hard plastic or metal lures cannot) and this is one of the main benefits of jelly and soft lures.
+The soft, flexible plastic material which jelly lures are made from allows them to move in a natural and attractive way when they are pulled through the water.
+Indeed, this is one of the main benefits of jelly and soft lures.
 Jelly eels usually have a realistic action which is meant to mimic the real movement of preyfish, while the worm type lures often have a tail which rapidly moves from side to side to imitate a small fish swimming and generates movement and vibration which attracts fish.

 Eel Style Jelly Lures: One of the most popular types of jelly lure is the eel style lures.
 These are designed to resemble small sandeel type creatures and are highly rated for pollock fishing, although they will catch all other predatory species as well.
 The Eddystone Eel Company is one of the most famous names in this area, with their lures accounting for ten world record fish since they appeared on the market in 1973.
 Eel style soft lures come in almost any colour imaginable.
 Often red is seen as the best colour for pollock (the Redgill lure is a famous example), but anglers often experiment with other colours until they find one which catches.
 Sea Angling Shop sells 8cm Jelly Eels which are ideal for targeting smaller species, as well as 12cm Jelly Eels and 15cm Jelly Eels which can be used to catch larger pollock, coalfish and bass.